THE AMERICAN ACADEMY OF ORTHOTISTS AND PROSTHETISTS

 - The fiscal year of the Academy shall begin on an appropriate date as determined by the Board of Directors.

 - SEAL - The Academy has a seal of a design adopted by the Board of Directors.

 - INSIGNIA - The Academy has the exclusive right to control the use of the name insignia of the Academy.

-- Chapters shall be geographically identified by the names of their regions, states or cities in the following form: ("Name of region, state or city, Chapter, The American Academy of Orthotists and Prosthetists").
+- Chapters shall be geographically identified by the names of their regions, states or cities in the following form: ("Name of region, state or city, chapter, The American Academy of Orthotists and Prosthetists").
 The Bylaws adopted by each chapter shall be consistent with the model Bylaws for all Academy Chapters.
-Chapters upon chartering are authorized to use the insignia of the Academy for all official purposes related to their business or that of the Academy.

 - The committees established by local chapters may follow the identification of those established by the Academy from time to time and be created to accomplish the same purpose.

 - Any and all fees, dues and special assessments collected by local chapters shall be in addition to fees and dues assessed by the Academy.
 The Board of Directors of the Academy may authorize contributions, grants or loans to local chapters from the general funds of the Academy.
 Such contributions, grants or loans shall be made only upon petition of the local chapters which state in writing, addressed to the Executive Director of the Academy, the exact nature of the project, submitted at least ninety (90) days prior to the date of need, for which such funds are requested, together with an estimate as to the project's total cost and the amount of financing committed by the local chapters and/or their members and in hand at the time of petition.
 The Board of Directors shall only authorize such contributions, grants or loans if all its members vote to do so, and then only if the Board determines that in its judgment the proposed project will advance the goals and objectives of the Academy and it possesses sufficient funds to do so.